-You can use Micro Focus Fortify ScanCentral SAST to manage your resources by offloading the Fortify Static Code Analyzer scan phase from build machines to a collection of machines provisioned for this purpose.
+You can use OpenTextTM Fortify ScanCentral SAST to manage your resources by offloading the Fortify Static Code Analyzer analysis phase from build machines to a collection of machines provisioned for this purpose.
 For most languages, Fortify ScanCentral SAST can perform both the translation and the analysis (scan) phases.
-Users of Micro Focus Fortify Software Security Center can direct Fortify ScanCentral SAST to output the FPR file directly to the server.
+Users of Fortify Software Security Center can direct Fortify ScanCentral SAST to output the FPR file directly to the server.
 You have the option to install a Fortify ScanCentral SAST client when you install Fortify Static Code Analyzer.